-Milwaukee drunk intruder breaks into Airbnb filled with cops
+Drunk Milwaukee teen breaks into cop-filled Airbnb rental

 "This silly guy found the one Airbnb in all of downtown Milwaukee, Wisconsin, loaded with cops," deputy Charles Pesola said in the video.

-They said the teen was drunk and had no idea where he was or where he came from.
+The deputies said the teen was drunk and had no idea where he was or where he came from.

 "This is a first for that, I've woken up in random places," the teen says in the video.

-The lawmen called 911 to report the encounter.
-The teen was taken into custody by local authorities but reportedly didn't face any charges.
-Authorities said he stumbled into the wrong home, WISN-TV reported.
+The lawmen called 911 to report the encounter to local law enforcement.
+The teen was taken into custody by Milwaukee Police but reportedly didn't face any charges.
+Authorities said he stumbled into the wrong home, WISN, the ABC affiliated TV station in Milwaukee reported.

 Pesola added the teen was lucky to have encountered the cops inside the home.